eMapR/DISES_CF_mapping/README.md

 - The output is set up so that it will create a featureCollection with all the possible counterfactual chips for all the original counterfactual chips in a CF boundary so the featureCollection will be the number of image chips you used from the base CF times whatever number were left for each after masking.
 This could be adjusted depending on how its going to be used and what would be most helpful.
 - These are allowed to overlap each other (not other CFs) which should probably be changed
 - Need to add more metadata, specifically about the status of protected areas and other commercial land concessions
+- Decide what should be done with the distance metrics in terms of reducer.
+Currently, this is just set to mean as well as the other ones but could (and probably should) be set to distance from centroid or something along those lines.
+- Convert to run for more than one CF - this can easily be done by taking the masking logic and just mapping all of that over a full featureCollection of CF boundaries